My Profile

 Non-work stuff

 Stuff I get up to when I'm not working.
-Much of this invlves creating things; either physcally, with my hands, or virtually, through code.
+Much of this involves creating things; either physcally, with my hands, or virtually, through code.
 Yes, I have a God complex.

 Swimming

-I get that cardio 5 times a week.
+I get that cardio five times a week.
 Running screws up my knees, so this is the only form of exercise left to me.

 Coding and tinkering